pcaston/OpenPeerPower.github.io/source/_integrations/cloud.markdown

 ha_domain: cloud
 ---

-The Home Assistant Cloud allows you to quickly integrate your local Home Assistant with various cloud services like Amazon Alexa and Google Assistant.
+The Open Peer Power Cloud allows you to quickly integrate your local Open Peer Power with various cloud services like Amazon Alexa and Google Assistant.
 [Learn more.](/cloud)

 ## Configuration